anonimwindows228/Vault/README.md

 Portable: Available as a single standalone .exe for Windows.

-Encrypt: Select a file, enter a strong passphrase, and click "Encrypt File".
+Encrypt: Select a file, enter a strong password, and click "Encrypt File".
 This creates a .vault version of your file.
 Decrypt: Select your .vault file, enter the original passphrase, and click "Decrypt File" to recover your data.

 _If you would like to rename your files, please do so before encrypting them._